storyprotocol/ipkit/README.md

 ### API Keys

-To use StoryKit’s API functionalities, you’ll need two types of API keys:
+To use IpKit’s API functionalities, you’ll need two types of API keys:

 1. Story Protocol API Key: You can request an API key by completing this [form](https://forms.gle/K6enzJw3cTK5sHYU7).